TrshPuppy/obsidian-notes/practical-ethical-hacking/kali-linux/users.md

 ```

 ## /etc/passwd
 This file doesn't actually have passwords stored in it, but used to.
-Now, it can concatenated to see information about users on the machine.
+Now, it can be concatenated to see information about users on the machine.
 ```bash
 cat /etc/passwd
 root:x:0:0:root:/root:/bin/bash